• Skip to main content

 #5 Way to Hold Space for Highly Sensitive People – Extend Empowerment and Empathy

 We can empower HSPs in our lives by offering them empathy, understanding, and reassurance.
 If an HSP is having a challenging day or struggling with overwhelm, simply acknowledging that it must be difficult right now can make a world of difference.
 There is a difference between sympathy and empathy, and this isn’t about feeling ‘sorry’ for the person, and it’s also not about that person being a victim.
-It’s simply enabling the person to feel heard, and this recognition can empower the person to attend to their needs rather than trying to push their needs to the side.
+It’s simply enabling the person to feel heard, and this recognition can empower the person to attend to their needs rather than trying to push them to the side.

 #6 Way to Hold Space for Highly Sensitive People – Provide Time and Space for Communication